-What if someone went through the biggest and best blogs on the internet, and pulled out the very best-of-the best tips for fiction writers?
+What if someone went through the biggest and best blogs on the internet and pulled out the very best tips for fiction writers?

 That’s what I’ve attempted to do here.
 I can’t guarantee there aren’t some amazingly helpful writing tips that I haven’t included, but this is a good start.